skye-pa1n/android_device_samsung_r8q-shrp/README.md

-# TWRP Device Tree for Samsung Galaxy S20 FE 5G
+# SHRP Device Tree for Samsung Galaxy S20 FE 5G (Based on Official TWRP tree)

 The Galaxy S20 FE 5G (codenamed _"r8q"_) is an flagship-range smartphone from Samsung.